Frequently Asked Questions

 Do you create custom stencils?

 We will resize any of our current designs, but please keep in mind that we do have size limitations.
 We do not create fully custom designs.
+Please email us with you custom size inquiry at customerservice@cuttingedgestencils.com

 Please note that all custom stencil orders are final sale and are not eligible for coupons or sale discounts.